 The public has free access to public information contained on the SEDI web site and can search for and view insider and issuer information filed on SEDI.

 1.2 What computer systems requirements do I need to use SEDI?
+[Revised August 19, 2005]

 Generally, you can use SEDI if you can access the Internet from your computer.
-Recommended Internet connection and browser versions are:
+Recommended system requirements are currently: